 Chapter/Region

 Contact

 RNAO #

 Phone # Fax #

-Describe the nature of Describe the nature of the project giving details about what activities will be undertaken:
+Describe the nature o f the project giving details abo out what activities will be undertaken:

-Date of the event

 What is the goal of th e project?

-What measurable ind icators will demonstrate your o hapter has progressed to its goal?
+chapter has progressed to its goal?

-Who is the target gro up?
+Who is the target grou up?

-What is expected atte endance?
+What is expected atte ndance?

-How will you promote e the project?
+How will you promote the project?

-e is planned?
+is planned?

 Consult with RNAO Director of Communications if media coverage is desired or anticipated.
 Describe how the project will address the RNAO's ENDs, including political action initiatives, membership recruiting and retention, partnerships, visibility of RNAO and education activities You may apply for funding to sponsor a member from your area to attend an RNAO assembly meeting.
 This funding is designated for a member, in addition to the president, who is interested in the assembly from a mentoring perspective.
 Is this application to sponsor a member to attend the assembly?
-Yes / No Applies to February OR September (check one) Funding: Maximum funding available is \$4per member in addition to basic chapter funding.
+Yes / No Applies to February OR September (check one) • Funding: Maximum funding available is \$4per member in addition to basic chapter funding.
 What is total current amount of cash on hand from all bank accounts?
 What is the amount of this request?
 Who is funding [any] speaker expenses?